0. Introduction

 The "Facts" stored in "Working Memory" can be used to satisfy the LHS (left-hand side) of a rule.
 Remember: when the LHS of a Rule is satisfied, the Rule's RHS (right-hand side) will run.

-In the code to the right, we create a Rule using (defrule)
+In the code to the right, we create a Rule using

-.
-This Rule will "activate" when a Fact that matches
+"activate" when a Fact that matches the form (name ?) is

-is entered into Working Memory.
-Once we
+entered into Working Memory.
+Once we (run) the rules

 (run)